-Spinal Disc Problems Santa Fe, NM
+Spinal Disc Problems Santa Fe

+For people living with spinal disc problems in Santa Fe, it can be life altering and seemingly impossible to deal with.
 While the intervertebral disc is a common culprit in spine related health problems, it’s function is widely misunderstood.
 The disc is a small cartilage pad that is situated between the spinal bones.
 The soft jelly-like center is contained by layers of fibrous tissues.
 Each disc serves as a connector, spacer and shock absorber for the spine.
 When healthy, discs allow normal turning and bending.
 Discs can bulge, herniate or rupture, resulting in pain.

 Since spinal discs have a very poor blood supply, they depend upon the circulation of joint fluids to bring in nutrients and expel waste.
 If a spinal joint loses its normal motion, and this pumping action is impaired, the health of the disc deteriorates.
 Like a wet sponge, a healthy disc is flexible.
 A dry sponge is hard, stiff and can crack easily.
 This is how many disc problems begin.

 Because of the way each disc is attached to the vertebra above and below it, a disc cannot ‘slip’ as commonly thought.
 However, trauma or injury to the spine can cause discs to bulge, herniate, or worse, rupture.
 This can be quite painful, putting pressure on the spinal cord and nerve roots that exit out between each spinal vertebra.

 The Chiropractic approach to disc problems is to help restore better motion and position to the spinal joints.
 Besides reducing disc bulging, better spinal function helps decrease inflammation so the process of healing the surrounding soft tissues can begin.

 Because they are attached to vertebrae, discs do not slip, but they do tear, bulge, herniate, prolapse and dessicate.